ARH Inspirations via Chat GPT

 But the path to redemption will stand on a cross.

-Three times they sleep among dreams unaware.
+Three times they keep sleeping among dreams unaware.

 Soon three times denial will come to the light,